 Large Energy Market customers (C&I) are businesses that consume more than 100kWh of electricity per annum.

-By doing so, they are able to lock in prices when the market offers advantageous contracts.
+By doing so, they can lock in prices when the market offers advantageous contracts.

 However, if C&I energy users break that contract by using more or less than the agreed-upon amount of electricity or gas required, they can be hit by penalties.
-So, it’s vital that you get the right advice about when to purchase to get rates that fit your consumption and budget.
+So, you must get the right advice about when to purchase to get rates that fit your consumption and budget.

 Fortunately, this is where Leading Edge Energy can help because, as energy cost-reduction specialists, we have the expertise needed to know the right time to purchase energy.